-How the body feels upon waking, how quickly the morning unfolds, and whether the start of the day feels calm or rushed can quietly influence energy, appetite, focus, and rest later on.
+How the body feels upon waking, how quickly the morning unfolds, and whether the start of the day feels calm or hurried can quietly influence energy, appetite, focus, and rest later on.

 Rather than being about doing the “right” things, mornings often work best when they provide gentle signals that help the body orient itself to the day.